frc1511/HomersDashboard/README.md

 * [Building](#building)

 ## App Usage
-To make the FRC Driver Station open the dashboard on launch, edit the "DashboardCmdLine" entry in the "C:\Users\Public\Documents\FRC\FRC DS Data Storage.ini" file with the path to the executable.
+To make the FRC Driver Station open the dashboard on launch, edit the "DashboardCmdLine" entry in C:\Users\Public\Documents\FRC\FRC DS Data Storage.ini  with the path to the executable.

 Homer's Dashboard contains many useful pages used for accessing robot functionality and providing diagnostic data about the robot code.